8Stringking/TITAN-MS3/README.md

-Stability | Does using the forward and backward keys break the site? | No, Pass Stability | Does the site work as intended? | Yes, Pass Password | Does the site require a password length when registering? | Yes, minimum length 5, Pass
+Stability | Does using the forward and backward keys break the site? | No, Pass Stability | Does the site work as intended? | Yes, Pass Password | Does the site require a password length when registering? | Yes, minimum length 5, Pass Security | Can only logged in users access the pages on the application (minus the registration page) | Yes, Pass Error Handling | Does the application gracefully handle errors that the user may cause in the application and redirect the user back to the site without the use of the browsers navigation buttons? | Yes, Pass
+Error Handling | Can a user break the site using URL manipulation? | No, this will be handled by 404 and internal server error handlers, Pass
+Links | are any of the links (on login page/register page/error page) broken and work as intended? | None broken, and work as intended, Pass